iambitttu/Cancer-Classification-with-Neural-Network/README.md

 Training neural network models with TensorFlow/Keras involves specifying the model architecture, selecting an appropriate loss function (e.g., binary cross-entropy for binary classification, categorical cross-entropy for multi-class classification), choosing an optimizer (e.g., Adam, RMSprop), and defining evaluation metrics (e.g., accuracy, precision, recall).

-TensorFlow/Keras provides convenient APIs for model training, including the `model.compile()`, `model.fit()`, and `model.evaluate()` functions.
+TensorFlow/Keras provides convenient APIs for model training, including the `model. compile()`, `model.fit()`, and `model.evaluate()` functions.
 Early stopping and model checkpointing callbacks can be utilized to prevent overfitting and save the best model based on validation performance.

 **6. Challenges and Considerations**